In today's post we are going to address a question that we are asked on a regular basis by our readers. How to make a mock scrape?

 We have also strung fishing line between two trees and hung a licking branch straight down off of the fishing line.

-Now that we have completed our mock scrape and scented it with buck urine, it is time to put a trail cam on the scrape and document whether it is being used and which bucks are using it.
+Now that we have completed our mock scrape and scented it with buck urine to attract deer, it is time to put a trail cam on the scrape and document the scrape activity and start taking inventory of the trophy bucks that are using it.

 This is my favorite part!